Skip to main content

 Gainsight Inc.

-Customer Cheat Sheet FAQs
+AI Cheat Sheet FAQs

-What is Customer Cheat Sheet?
+What is AI Cheat Sheet?

-How can Customer Cheat Sheet help you?
+How can AI Cheat Sheet help you?

 • Save Time Preparing: If you’re a CSM assigned to a new account or product managers or support teams dealing with a customer escalation, or anyone preparing for an upcoming customer call, you need accurate and updated information about that customer.
-Customer Cheat Sheet saves you the time of searching through Timeline and creating the summary you need.
+AI Cheat Sheet saves you the time of searching through Timeline and creating the summary you need.

 • Executive Alignment: When executives or CS leaders need to meet with a customer, they need to understand the customer, their history, opportunities and critical information quickly.
-The Customer Cheat Sheet widget provides an efficient way to understand the customer prior to any meetings.
+The AI Cheat Sheet widget provides an efficient way to understand the customer prior to any meetings.

 • Pooled CS Model: If a company uses a pooled CSM model or is looking for ways to scale their CS team efficiently, the CSMs need a better way to understand their customer and all previous interactions.
-The Customer Cheat Sheet allows any CSM to quickly get updated information on each customer.
+The AI Cheat Sheet allows any CSM to quickly get updated information on each customer.
 Previously, this would require them to search through all Timeline entries to understand saving hours of time.

-IMPORTANT: If the timeline post contains a note (or AI summary of meetings) and a Gong recording, only the note will be processed for summary and in case the post only contains gong recording such post will not be included in the summary.
+IMPORTANT: If the timeline post contains a note (or AI summary of meetings) and a GonG recording only the note will be processed for summary and in case the post only contains GonG recording such post will not be included in the summary

 What technology are we using to generate the summary?
 How are we going to deal with data privacy?

-We are using the OpenAI chat GPT APIs in Microsoft Azure.
-Gainsight has an enterprise agreement with them, so the data will remain within our instance and will not be used by oOpen AI for training.
-For more information, refer to the Overview of Generative AI Toggle: Empowering User Data Control article.
+We are using the Chat-GPT APIs in OpenAI and Microsoft Azure.
+Gainsight has an enterprise agreement with them, so the data will remain within our instance and will not be used for training.
+For more information, refer to the AI Data Security and Privacy article.

 Who will be able to see this feature?